 The build-up to a holiday is incredibly exciting.
 However, if you don’t have your wits about you, you can be hit with some hidden costs that really take the shine off all that anticipation.
 This article aims to empower you to minimise the hit to your wallet of those extra expenses that might pop up in your preparation for travelling.
 Here are our 9 top tips in order to avoid hidden extra costs on holiday.

-1. Airport parking or transfers
+1. Airport parking and taxi’s

 Getting to an airport and parking your car in the right place can cost up to £200 for a week.
 Ouch.
 First and foremost, plan ahead to get the best deal.
 If you want to park in an airport’s car park book online in advance; at Gatwick, the on-the-day price for a long stay is about £125 for a week but if you book online it is £89.

 Another question to ask yourself is do you really need to park your car at the airport?
 There are some great valet services that will pick your car up at departures and then bring it back to you at arrivals with 20 minutes warning by phoning them.
 Tudor Rose, for example, offers very good service to and from Gatwick, providing a more pleasant experience than parking your car in an airport car park – who can find their vehicle after a long haul flight for example?
 With valet parking, you don’t need to worry about this.